linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 27 Market for Asset Backed Securities.md

 A securitization has transaction structure.
 This refers to the securities created, the rules that set forth the way in which the losses are to be distributed among the securities in the structure, the rules for the distribution of interest each month among the securities in the structure, and the rules for the distribution of principal repayment among the securities in the structures.
 The rules are referred to as the structure "waterfall."

 Let's look at some different types of structure, starting with a simple one using the FAF Lab Equipment Inc. sale of receivables to FAFAT—the SPV and issuer of the securities.
-Suppose in the bond structure there are three bond classes, A, B, and C. Recall that the total amount of the receivables in that hypothetical securitization transaction is  \$300 million and that the par amount of the bond classes sold is the same amount.
-Let's assume that the par value of bond class A is\$ 260 million, bond class B is \$30 million, and bond class C is \$10 million, and that the rules for the distribution of the losses from the pool of receivables backing this securitization are as follows:
+Suppose in the bond structure there are three bond classes, A, B, and C. Recall that the total amount of the receivables in that hypothetical securitization transaction is $300 million and that the par amount of the bond classes sold is the same amount.
+Let's assume that the par value of bond class A is $260 million, bond class B is $30 million, and bond class C is $10 million, and that the rules for the distribution of the losses from the pool of receivables backing this securitization are as follows:

 - Losses on the pool of receivables are first allocated to bond class C up to 10 million (the par amount of that bond class).
-- Subsequent losses on the pool of receivables are then allocated to bond class B up to  \$30 million (the par amount of that bond class) above the\$ 10 million loss absorbed by bond class C.
+- Subsequent losses on the pool of receivables are then allocated to bond class B up to $30 million (the par amount of that bond class) above the $10 million loss absorbed by bond class C.
 - Finally, should losses on the pool of receivables exceed 40 million, losses are then absorbed by bond class A.

 For the distribution of principal when it is paid by the borrowers, the rules are:

 - Pay bond class A with all principal received up to the amount of its par value (260 million).
-- Once bond class A is fully repaid its par amount of  \$260 million, the principal received is distributed to bond class B up to its par value of\$ 30 million.
+- Once bond class A is fully repaid its par amount of $260 million, the principal received is distributed to bond class B up to its par value of $30 million.
 - Finally, after bond class B is paid off, any additional principal is paid to bond class C.

 Let's consider what happens under different situations with respect to losses on the pool of receivables.
-Suppose that the total loss for the pool of receivables over the life of the securities is \$6 million.
+Suppose that the total loss for the pool of receivables over the life of the securities is $6 million.
 In this case, bond class A and bond class B will be repaid their par value in full.
-However, bond class C will absorb the loss of \$6 million and therefore receive only \$4 million of the \$10 million par value.
-If the total loss for the pool of receivables over the life of the securities is \$28 million, then bond class C receives no principal, and bond class A receives the entire principal.
-However, bond class B must absorb the loss above \$10 million that is absorbed by bond class C. That amount is \$18 million (\$28 million - \$10 million).
-Consequently, bond class B will receive only \$12 million of its par value (\$30 million - \$18 million).
-Finally, let's consider the case where the loss is \$60 million.
+However, bond class C will absorb the loss of $6 million and therefore receive only $4 million of the $10 million par value.
+If the total loss for the pool of receivables over the life of the securities is $28 million, then bond class C receives no principal, and bond class A receives the entire principal.
+However, bond class B must absorb the loss above $10 million that is absorbed by bond class C. That amount is $18 million ($28 million - $10 million).
+Consequently, bond class B will receive only $12 million of its par value ($30 million - $18 million).
+Finally, let's consider the case where the loss is $60 million.
 In this case, neither bond class B nor bond class C will receive any principal, and bond class A must absorb the excess losses that the two other bond classes absorbed.
-That excess is \$20 million (= \$60 million - \$10 million - \$30 million), and therefore bond class A will receive \$240 in principal rather than its par amount of 260 million.
+That excess is $20 million (= $60 million - $10 million - $30 million), and therefore bond class A will receive $240 in principal rather than its par amount of 260 million.

 Notice what has happened in this structure.
-Bond class C is providing credit support against losses from the pool of receivables for bond class A and bond class B up to \$10 million.
-Moreover, bond class B is providing credit support against losses from the pool of receivables for bond class A up to an additional \$30 million above that provided by bond class C. For this reason, we say that bond class B and bond class C are "subordinated" bond classes.
+Bond class C is providing credit support against losses from the pool of receivables for bond class A and bond class B up to $10 million.
+Moreover, bond class B is providing credit support against losses from the pool of receivables for bond class A up to an additional $30 million above that provided by bond class C. For this reason, we say that bond class B and bond class C are "subordinated" bond classes.
 Because bond class C is the first to absorb the losses, it is referred to as the "first-loss" piece.
 We also say that because bond class A is not providing credit support for the other two bond classes, it is the senior bond class.
 The structure itself is a senior-subordinated structure.

 We discuss the credit risk and the senior-subordinated structure in the next section.
 Here we note only that each bond class will receive a credit rating.
 The senior bond class will receive the highest credit rating, and the two subordinated bond classes will receive lower credit ratings.
 More specifically, bond class B will receive a lower credit rating than bond class A but a higher credit rating than bond class C, because bond class B is being provided credit support by bond class C.